btaraku/Seed-Based_dynamic_Functional_Connectivity/README.md

 Python code can also be run using any fMRI file type that can be converted into a 2D matrix.

-Inspired by code from the DPABI toolbox https://rfmri.org/dpabi (Temporal Dynamics Analysis)
+Inspired by and validated with code from the DPABI toolbox https://rfmri.org/dpabi (Temporal Dynamics Analysis)